mahdi-naeeni/first-djando-web-site/README.md

 ## Overview

-This is a test project that integrates **Django** as the backend framework with various frontend technologies and **Java**.
+This is a test project that integrates **Django** as the backend framework with various frontend technologies and **Java Script**.
 This project serves as a demonstration of building a full-stack application using modern web development practices.

 ## Features

 - **Django Backend**: A robust and scalable backend powered by Django.
-- **Frontend Technologies**: Utilizes HTML, CSS, and JavaScript for a responsive and interactive user interface.
+- **Frontend Technologies**: Utilizes HTML, CSS, and JavaScript for a responsive and interactive user interface
-- **Java Integration**: Implements Java for specific features or services within the application.
 - **RESTful API**: Provides a RESTful API for seamless communication between frontend and backend.
 - **Database Management**: Uses SQLite for local development and PostgreSQL for production.